 Barring exceptional circumstances, students who go abroad to study retain their domicile in Switzerland and thus remain subject to compulsory health insurance (KVG).

-Students who retain their domicile in Switzerland during their stay in the EU/EFTA remain subject to compulsory health insurance (KVG) provided that they do not exercise a remunerated activity alongside their studies (in this case, please consult “Workers in the EU or EFTA).
+Students who retain their domicile in Switzerland during their stay in the EU/EFTA/UK remain subject to compulsory health insurance (KVG) provided that they do not exercise a remunerated activity alongside their studies (in this case, please consult “Workers in the EU/EFTA/UK).

-Under the European Regulations on the coordination of social security systems, in order to avoid double insurance, students who remain insured under their home country’s health insurance scheme are not obliged to obtain health insurance in the country where they are studying.
+Under the Swiss-EU Agreement on the free movement of persons, the EFTA Convention and the new social security Agreement with the United Kingdom, in order to avoid double insurance, students who remain insured under their home country’s health insurance scheme are not obliged to obtain health insurance in the country where they are studying.

-Being insured under the Health Insurance Act (KVG), upon presentation of the European Health Insurance Card, students are entitled to receive the same medical care as persons insured in the European country in question (for reimbursement of treatment costs in EU/EFTA countries, please consult “Tourists abroad and globetrotters”).
+Being insured under the Health Insurance Act (KVG), upon presentation of the European Health Insurance Card, students are entitled to receive the same medical care as persons insured in the European country in question or in UK (for reimbursement of treatment costs in EU/EFTA/UK, please consult “Tourists abroad and globetrotters”).

-Students who retain their domicile in Switzerland while studying in a country outside the EU/EFTA remain subject to compulsory health insurance in Switzerland (for reimbursement of treatment costs in non-EU/EFTA countries, please consult “Tourists abroad and globetrotters”).
+Students who retain their domicile in Switzerland while studying in a country outside the EU/EFTA/UK remain subject to compulsory health insurance in Switzerland (for reimbursement of treatment costs outside the EU/EFTA/UK, please consult “Tourists abroad and globetrotters”).

 Students who – under the law of a country with which no arrangements have been made concerning limitation of insurance obligations – are compulsorily insured against illness during their stay can apply for exemption from compulsory health insurance in Switzerland.
 This is possible if they would otherwise face a double insurance burden and if their existing insurance provides equivalent cover for treatments in Switzerland.
 The application should be made to the responsible cantonal authority.
 For more information, please contact the authority responsible for your canton of residence directly (see the list of cantonal authorities below).